One of the many wonderful aspects of life in Barcelona is the public transport network.

 The best way to get around the city is to use public transport.

-One of the first things to do after arriving in the city is to buy a T-10 integrated transport ticket.
+One of the first things to do after arriving in the city is to buy a T-10 integrated transport ticket — it will save you a ton of money and a lot of hassle.

 In a previous post I explained why you should consider buying a T-10 ticket when visiting Barcelona.
 I also told you where you can buy a T-10.